How To Study Medicine With BTEC

 What is BTEC?

-Young people today are often required to make huge decisions about their entire life before they’ve ever had the chance to live them.
+Young people today are often required to make huge decisions about their entire lives before they’ve ever had the chance to live them.
 By grade 9, you’re already expected to know not only what the next 3-4 years of your education will look like but also your university education and even your career beyond that.

 Choosing what qualifications to pursue before you’re even 15 may seem like a great idea to your teachers, but the truth is that things can change a lot in the meantime.
 Sometimes, the course you chose may end up not being the right one for you, and your dreams and aspirations may change drastically as you grow into your own person and realise what you want to do with your life.
 For example, what if you chose business or hospitality but eventually realised your true passion is saving lives?